What’s Up

 Key West Waterfront Farmers Market

-Key West: This traditional farmer’s market includes produce, seasonal fruits, cheese, pickles, nuts, honey, seafood, fresh bread, hot sauces, and more.
-You can also shop for local arts & crafts, flea market goods, jewelry, clothing/t-shirts, cigars, and CBD.
-It takes place from 2 pm – 7 pm at the Truman Waterfront (end of Southard St).
+Key West: This traditional farmers’ market includes a huge variety of seasonal produce and other goodies.
+You can also shop for local arts & crafts, flea market finds, jewelry, clothing, cigars, and CBD products.
+Takes place from 1 pm – 6 pm at Truman Waterfront Park (end of Southard St).
 FYI: Bring your own bags.
-Info: 305-731-3385; keysatisanmarket.com.
+Info: 305-731-385; keysartisanmarket.com

-Ramrod Key: Forget about driving miles to find local Florida Keys art, handmade jewelry, one-of-a-kind creations, fresh organic produce, greens, and flowers.
-You’ll see all that and more right at Boondocks.
+Ramrod Key: Discover a great selection of local art, handmade jewelry, and one-of-a-kind creations, as well as fresh organic produce, greens, and flowers.
 Takes place from 9 am – 2 pm in the parking lot of Boondocks Plaza, 27205 Overseas Hwy (MM 27.5).
-Info: 305-872-4094; boondocksus.com.
+Info: 305-872-4094; boondocksfloridakeys.com.

 Last Wednesday